 True to its name, a full-skip chain includes more skips or distance between each tooth.
 It also features fewer teeth, making the chain sequence wider.
 Considering its full complement chain design, it can execute rough cuts without hassle.

 Don’t use this chain on small-bar units, as this would cause wobbling and produce inaccurate cuts.
-The ideal chainsaw for full skip chains is around 24 inches or longer.
+For optimal performance, I recommend employing full skip chains with a chainsaw boasting a bar length of around 24 inches or longer.

 Compared to the previous option, a semi-skip chain is designed with more teeth.
 Its construction alternates between single and double tie straps.
 Through this setting, users can take advantage of a wider shaving space.